 The above aside, many of you may be querying what you should do in respect of lease negotiations and payment of charges.
-Our position is as follows.
+Our position has not changed.

 Lease Negotiations.
-In respect of lease negotiations, it is vital that you do not sign any lease or Heads of Terms (including those purporting to include terms that align with the national template GP lease negotiated between the BMA and NHSPS) unless and until you fully understand and are comfortable with your potential liabilities.
+In respect of lease negotiations, it is vital that you do not sign any lease or Heads of Terms (including those purporting to be based on the national template GP lease negotiated between the BMA and NHSPS) unless and until you fully understand and are comfortable with your potential liabilities.
 To this regard appropriate due diligence as to your potential liabilities should be carried out.